 Fortunately and unfortunately, women's club volleyball is highly organized.
-It is fortunate in that club volleyball and recruitment exposure to top players generates competition and interested among college coaches like no other sport.
-It's unfortunate in that it has driven the recruiting and selection process to a younger age.
+It is fortunate in that club volleyball and recruitment exposure to top players generate competition and interest among college coaches like no other sport.
+It's unfortunate that it has driven the recruiting and selection process to a younger age.
 Some girls verbally commit to a college as early as their freshman year of high school.
 Don't be swayed by peer pressure, each player's selection process is different.

 CAUTION: A relatively new tool college coaches use to get to know athletes is by searching websites such as Facebook for information.
 If you have one of these pages, make sure it presents you (your daughter) in an appropriate manner.